ravi-mrk/alpha-video-heroku/docs/start.md

 ## Community Host Program

 The Community Host Program allows users to share their Endpoints for the skill for others to use.
+If you don't have any options or Ressources to Host the Application yourself, you can copy the URL closest to you and continue [HERE](doc4.md)

 Current Endpoints: